KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 2 ways to add markers
 ---------------------

 Add markers to your clips via the :ref:`ui-monitors_clip_monitor`.
-That allows you to preview the clip at the location where you adding a marker.
+That allows you to preview the clip at the location where you are adding a marker.

 Following procedures add a marker at the playhead position (clip monitor, timeline):